Ronmaestro23/RJN-Voynich-grammar/README.md

 cph | Active coupled procedure/separation
 cfh | Active coupled variant/preparation
 x | Separator / divider / boundary / framing marker

+Fallback / transcription-sensitive forms:

+c                  Standalone or reduced coupling stem; treated conservatively as transcription-sensitive when an expected coupled continuation h, t, k, p, or f is absent g                  Rare terminal residue / closure variant; likely transcription-sensitive or terminal scribal variant z                  Rare exceptional boundary marker; likely transcription-sensitive v                  Rare variant marker; likely transcription-sensitive

+### Fallback and transcription-sensitive forms

+The grammar does not require free correction of the corpus.
+However, a small number of rare forms are treated as fallback or transcription-sensitive forms.

+These forms are not used to create new grammar rules.
+They are flagged conservatively as reduced, terminal, or witness-sensitive variants.

+In particular:

+- Standalone or reduced c is retained as a conservative coupling-stem form; likely transcription-sensitive when expected coupled continuation h/p/t/k/f is absent
+- terminal `g` is treated as a rare closure/residue variant, often occurring at token endings;
+- `z` and `v` are treated as rare exceptional or transcription-sensitive boundary/variant markers.

+These forms do not break the structural grammar.
+They are retained as flags for manuscript review, witness comparison, and possible transcription uncertainty.

 Compound forms are treated compositionally rather than as isolated lexical words.

 For example: